crinklywrappr/pocketsmith-api/README.md

 - `convert?` -> converts datetimes, money, currency, and timezones to an appropriate joda object
 - `minify?` -> returns a map with the bare minimum keys

-The transaction functions also take query-parameters.
-The following functions help you construct a reasonable query.
+The transaction functions also take query-parameters. `transaction-query-params` helps you construct a reasonable query.
 ```clojure
 -------------------------
 crinklywrappr.pocketsmith-api.core/transaction-query-params